-Venture capital is a high-risk, high-returns asset class and has consistently outperformed the S&P for the last 30 years.
+Venture capital is a high-risk, high-returns asset class and is only loosely correlated to returns in the public market.
 Sophisticated investors like endowments and wealthy family offices typically allocate 5-15% of their portfolio to venture.
 Since VC returns aren’t strongly correlated to the stock market and your VC investments can perform well when other asset classes don’t, it’s a smart way to diversify your portfolio.

-Each fund has a full-time team of two or three investment professionals — a Managing Partner and a Principal — with strong entrepreneurial and investing experience.
+Most of our funds have a full-time team of two or three investment professionals — a Managing Partner and a Principal — with strong entrepreneurial and investing experience.
 They are supplemented by an advisory Investment Committee, a large network of alumni, and the investment department at Alumni Ventures Group.
+Our programmatically invested funds (investing in deals done by other actively managed AVG funds) are generally led by a Senior Partner.

 When a fund experiences a liquidity event, we send distribution checks as soon as the company sends us a check.
 We can usually process this transaction within a few days.